All devices are not connecting

 - Make sure you have disabled the old Wi-Fi on your router or router/combo.

-- If you did not re-use the same SSID and password of your previous network, check to make sure your device settings matches what has been set up in the Plume app.
+- If you did not re-use the same SSID and password of your previous network, check to make sure your device settings match what has been set up in the app.

 - If you have not re-used the same SSID and password as your old network, you need to make sure you have forgotten the old network on every device, although disabling the old Wi-Fi entirely makes this unnecessary.

-A group of devices are not connecting to Plume
+A group of devices is not connecting to Plume

 Listed here are some common reasons for this to occur after you've completed setup: